How to Fix E1 Error Code on Bosch SHPM88Z75N (Built-In)

 Step 6: Replace the Faulty Component

-If the sensor failed, simply unclip it from its bracket, slide the new NTC sensor into place, and reconnect the wire harness — no sealant required.
-If the heating element failed, use your Torx T20 bit to remove the two mounting screws securing the element flange to the tub floor, pull the element free, press the new element into position, secure it with the mounting screws, and reconnect the wire leads.
+If the sensor failed, unclip it from its bracket, slide the new NTC sensor into place, and reconnect the wire harness — no sealant is required.
+If the heating element failed, use your Torx T20 bit to remove the two mounting screws securing the element flange to the tub floor.
+Pull the element free, press the new element into position, secure it with the mounting screws, and reconnect the wire leads.

 Step 7: Reassemble and Test

 Reinstall the sump cover, both filter layers, and the lower spray arm, ensuring all components are firmly seated and the spray arm spins freely by hand.
 Restore power at the breaker, select a Normal wash cycle, and monitor the first 10 minutes of the cycle to confirm the machine heats water without triggering the E1 code.
-If the error does not return, the repair is complete.
+If the error does not return, you’ve successfully completed the repair.

 How Much Does This Repair Cost?

-Replacing the NTC temperature sensor yourself typically costs $15–$35 for the part alone, while a new heating element runs $40–$80 depending on the supplier.
-Even if you replace both components, your total DIY cost stays well under $120.
-Compare that to a professional appliance service call, which typically runs $150–$300 just for the visit and labor — meaning this repair can save you $100 to $250 or more.
+When you replace the NTC temperature sensor yourself, you’re looking at a cost of around $15–$35 for the part alone.
+A new heating element will run you about $40–$80 depending on where you shop.
+Even if you decide to replace both components, your total DIY cost stays well under $120.
+Compare that to a professional appliance service call, which typically runs $150–$300 just for the visit and labor.
+That means this repair can save you anywhere from $100 to $250 or more.

 When to Call a Professional

-Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you’ve already replaced the heating element and NTC sensor and the E1 code returns within a few cycles, that’s your signal to stop — at that point the fault is almost certainly in the control module or there’s an intermittent wiring issue deeper in the harness that requires proper diagnostic equipment and hands-on inspection to isolate safely.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+Most of the repairs in this guide are well within reach for a careful DIYer with basic tools.
+In my experience, if you’ve already replaced the heating element and NTC sensor and the E1 code returns within a few cycles, that’s your signal to stop.
+At that point, the fault is almost certainly in the control module or an intermittent wiring issue deeper in the harness that requires proper diagnostic equipment and hands-on inspection to isolate safely.
+When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that could cost even more in parts.

 Where to Buy Replacement Parts